 Take the prescribed pain medications or Tylenol before you begin to feel discomfort.
 It is easier to prevent pain than control it.
 Escalating, severe pain is not typical and should be addressed; should you experience this, please quickly contact our office at the contact information above.

 Restrict strenuous physical activities and heavy lifting the day of surgery and 7-10 days afterwards.
 It is not unusual to require 7 to 10 days before you are feeling back to normal, and before you can resume moderate physical activity.
-Dr. Taghechian usually advises 3-4 weeks of recovery before resuming strenuous physical activity.
+We usually advise 3-4 weeks of recovery before resuming strenuous physical activity.
 Specifically, avoid jogging and other bouncing activities for 6 weeks.

 CAUTION: If you suddenly sit up or stand from a lying position you may become dizzy.
 If you are lying down following surgery, make sure you sit for one minute before standing.
 Stand up slowly to provide time to steady yourself.
 If you feel dizzy when you sit or stand, you should lie back down immediately to minimize the possibility of fainting.

 Mild bleeding or blood-tinged watery drainage from the surgical site is not unusual.
 If bleeding does occur, go to bed, elevate your head, and apply a room-temperature compress with mild pressure over the surgical site.
 The main reason bleeding occurs is from patients elevating their blood pressure by bending, lifting, straining, coughing, sneezing, straining on the toilet and other strenuous activities.